-[Updated 25 January 2017 with additional information] I make no secret of my love for the Merkur Progress* adjustable safety razor.
+[Updated 3 March 2021] I made no secret of my love for the Merkur Progress* adjustable safety razor.
 I’ve said “you’ll have to pry it from my cold, dead fingers.”
-That opinion officially comes to an end with today’s launch of the Parker Variant adjustable safety razor, my new “dead fingers” DE razor.
+That opinion officially comes to an end with the launch of the Parker Variant adjustable safety razor, my new “dead fingers” DE razor.

 Variant Vs. Progress

 Note: Super Safety Razors, Amazon, and West Coast Shaving links are affiliate.

 The Variant certainly bears a resemblance to the Progress.
 Obviously, both are adjustable.
 Both have a two-piece design.
 Both bend the blade dramatically.
 Both have an adjustment dial at the base of the handle.
 But the Variant addresses most all the nagging annoyances of the Progress and even adds a few pleasant touches of its own as well.

 At three-and-a-half inches, the handle of the Variant is slightly longer than the standard Progress’ three inch handle (there is a version of the Progress* with a four inch handle but it is more expensive and not widely available).
 But more importantly, the Variant is available with two different non-slip handles!
 The Progress’ smooth handle has long been the bane of the slippery-handed shaver.
 There are ways to cope with it, but it’s not necessary with the Variant.
 The grip is sure and comfortable.

 The Variant is heavier than the Progress, at about 110 grams on my kitchen scale (the Progress weighs in at about 90 grams).
 More importantly, I find the Variant’s weight more “distributed” than other heavyweight razors so there isn’t much of concern about hand fatigue: the balance is excellent.